ebabel-games/ebabel-games/README.md

 - Fix: Layout component is difficult to unit test.
 - Write more unit tests for NewsletterSignup component.
 - Decide whether I want to write unit tests for Pages or if that's not so useful.
+- Rethink the color scheme, Eve isn't keen on the colors, especially the background blue.